 The Secretary of the Senate, elected by the Academic Senate,

-Two Senators, one contract and one adjunct, elected by the Academic Senate,
+Two Members at Large, one contract and one adjunct, elected by the Academic Senate,

-One Senator, either contract or adjunct, appointed by the Academic Senate President,
+One Member at Large, either contract or adjunct, appointed by the Academic Senate President,

 The Chair of Chairs,

-Senate Parliamentarian, Ex Officio Member (non-voting).

-The authority to act on behalf of the Academic Senate shall be delegated to the Senate Executive Committee after the last Senate meeting of the academic year and over the summer.
+The authority to act on behalf of the Academic Senate shall be delegated to the Senate Executive Committee after the last Senate meeting of the academic year; to the Academic Senate President outside of the working days of the academic year; and to the Academic Senate President when immediate representation is required and a meeting of the body is not possible.
 An emergency meeting of the full Academic Senate may be called if deemed necessary and appropriate by the Senate Executive Committee.

 The Executive functions of the Senate shall be vested in the Senate Executive Committee.